New ViewA New View

 A new view: Old evergreens removed.

-To prepare for the change, my homework included looking for suitable, sturdy and weather resistant window boxes.
-A quick Google search, I found that Lowe’s carried Mayne products and offered a free drop shipment to my home for the window boxes.
+My homework to prepare for the change included looking for suitable, sturdy, and weather-resistant window boxes.
+After a quick Google search, I found that Lowe’s carried Mayne products and offered a free drop shipment to my home for the window boxes.
 I decided the black color would match nicely with the character of our brick home.

-I didn’t need to worry about future painting of the boxes because they are made of molded plastic with built in irrigation that encourages root growth for my plants.
+I didn’t need to worry about painting the boxes in the future because they are molded plastic with built-in irrigation that encourages root growth for my plants.

 New View: Up close on the new window boxes